Somerset Collection: History

-Bonwit Teller significantly renovated its store in 1988, only to close in 1990 after the chain went bankrupt.
-In 1991-1992 the center was renamed Somerset Collection, a second level was added, and Neiman Marcus opened a store on the site of the razed Bonwit Teller.
-Completed in August 1992, Saks was renovated and expanded with more luxury stores, like Tiffany's, opening their doors.
+Bonwit Teller markedly renovated its store in 1988, only to close in 1990 after the chain went bankrupt.
+In 1991–1992 the center was renamed Somerset Collection, a second level was added, and Neiman Marcus opened a 141,000-sq. ft. store on the site of the razed Bonwit Teller.
+A 21,000-sq. ft.
+Barneys, 13,000-sq. ft.
+Crate & Barrel and luxury stores like Tiffany also opened over the course of 1992.

-Following the success of the revamped mall, co-owners Forbes/Cohen Properties and Frankel Associates opened a new three-story $30,000,000, 940,000 sq ft expansion across from Somerset Mall on August 11, 1996, designed by JPRA Architects.
+Following the popularity of the revamped mall, co-owners Forbes/Cohen Properties and Frankel Associates opened a new three-story $30,000,000, 940,000 sq ft expansion across from Somerset Mall on August 11, 1996, designed by JPRA Architects.

-Michigan's first Nordstrom and a Hudson's (converted to Marshall Field's and then Macy's) anchored the three-story expansion, named Somerset North.
-When Marshall Fields was converted to Macy's in 2006, Somerset became one of only three malls in the country to host all four department stores.
+Michigan's first Nordstrom and a Hudson's (became Marshall Field's in 2001 and finally Macy's in 2006) anchored the three-story expansion, named Somerset North.
+When Marshall Fields transitioned to Macy's in 2006, Somerset became one of only three malls in the country to host all four department stores.

-Connecting the two malls is a 700 ft (0.21 km) enclosed bridge known as the "Skywalk" over Big Beaver Road.
+Connecting Somerset North and Somerset South is a 700 ft enclosed bridge known as the "Skywalk" over Big Beaver Road.
 The enclosed, climate-controlled skybridge was one of the first of its kind in the country, featuring moving walks to move shoppers between Somerset Collection South and Somerset Collection North.

+Two years after Somerset North opened, Somerset South was renovated.
+In late 1998, Saks expanded by 40,000 sq ft and added a parking structure.
+Crate & Barrel added an additional floor dedicated to sales of furniture, as did Banana Republic.

-In 2004, Somerset South, the original part of the Collection, was renovated.
+In 2004, Somerset South was further renovated.
 The mall features lighting by Paul Gregory (Focus Lighting), a continuous skylight, glass elevators, and fountains designed by WET.
 The Somerset Collection includes several notable sculptures, including a Finnish Sorvikivi Floating Stone fountain.
 Mall at Millenia, in Orlando, Florida, also designed by JPRA Architects, was based on Somerset Collection and is similar in design.
 Neither mall has kiosks.

 In December 2009, the Forbes Company acquired an adjacent site on which an open-air mixed-use development known as the Pavilions of Troy was proposed.
 Although plans were approved, the project did not move forward, and no further plans were announced.

 In 2012, calling it “strategic capital investments”, Saks renovated its store after it identified the Somerset location as having “high growth potential”.

 In 2016, Chick-fil-A opened a location in the Peacock Cafe food court, the first location in Metro Detroit that was not at the food court of a college campus or airport.

 In 2017, Zara opened its first store in Michigan on the first and second floors of the Macy's wing.

-While the Collection was temporarily shuttered due to the 2020 COVID-19 pandemic, Chick-fil-A operated a massive 18-wheeler mobile drive-thru truck in the otherwise empty Collection parking lot near Macy's.
+By 2023, since the government lockdown, Somerset Collection has added several newest additions, among them are Prada, Vuori, Gucci Men's Store, Moncler, Balenciaga, Breitling, Fabletics, Hermès, Diptyque, and Dior.